Last updated on December 27th, 2017

-Sub-ohm vaping is becoming more popular, especially amongst advanced vapers who want more control of their vaporizers to create greater flavor and cloud production.
-Although advanced vaporizers capable of handling sub-ohm resistance are now available from reputable ecig companies like VaporFi and DirectVapor, sub-ohm vaping still comes with risks, such as overheating your battery and burning out your coils, (not to mention burning your throat).
+Sub-ohm vaping is becoming very popular, especially with advanced vapers who want more control of their vaporizers.
+They want to create greater flavor and cloud production.
+Although advanced vaporizers capable of handling the heat generated by these “low resistance” coils are available from reputable ecig companies, sub-ohm vaping still comes with risks.
+You could have problems such as overheating your battery and burning out your coils, (not to mention burning your throat).

 Definition of Sub-ohm Vaping

 Best ECigarette Guide’s Glossary of Vaping Terms describes sub-ohm vaping as a method to create greater vapor production – where the ohms of the coils have a resistance of less than one ohm.
 Resistance is directly related to how hot things get.

 Atomizer coils with low electrical resistance (lower ohm numbers) create more heat and a warmer vapor.
 Those with high resistance (or higher ohm numbers) produce a cooler vapor.

 When the ohm resistance decreases, the amperage, (the amount of electricity used) must increase, so a higher wattage is needed.

 Very technically speaking, your battery’s voltage and atomizer’s ohms determine your final wattage.
 Voltage (volts) means electrical pressure (or the force of the electricity) while the ohms resist that pressure.

 Yes and No. Increased amperage puts a strain on the battery creating a lot of heat.
 Your atomizer coils get pretty hot too.
 That’s why it’s imperative that you are aware of the amperage limit of your battery.
 If you go over that limit, your coils can set fire or worse, your battery can explode.